 How many energy drinks can you find in a 24/7 store in Japan?
 The answer is a lot.

-Pocati Sweat might be the first choice among Japanese customers when it comes to sport drinks.
+Pocari Sweat might be the first choice among Japanese customers when it comes to sports drinks at vending machines.
+In some way, its popularity in the country resembles Gatorade or Aquarius back in the States.

 Location: Commercial stores, markets, supermarkets, and beverage machines.

-This review might make you want to grab a bottle of Pocati Sweat and enjoy it right away.
+This review might make you want to grab a bottle of Pocari Sweat and enjoy it right away.

 One of the best ways to enhance the digestion process is to eat more veggies.
 But suppose you are not into any fresh Japanese vegetable dishes how about drinking them?

 Aojiru is created in this manner.
 This is a popular Japanese vegetable drink with a lot of benefits to make your stomach healthy.
-Countless Aojiru products in the market mainly come in powdered form, so you can mix them with water to prepare.
+Countless Aojiru products in the market mainly come in powdered form, so you can mix them with water, juice, or milk to prepare.

-They are easy to drink with the tastes of kale and other kinds of veggies.
+They usually have the bitter taste of kale, komatsuna (Japanese mustard spinach), and barley grass.
 In fact, if you are on a diet, this one can be your good buddy.
 What’s more, it can also help you prevent aging or cancer.
 And now you know why the Japanese have the longest life expectancy in the world, right?

 Location: Sold at Grocery stores or supermarkets.